Installing and Configuring the TeamCity Server

 The build server and one build agent will be installed by default for Windows, Linux or macOS.
 If you need more build agents, refer to the Installing Additional Build Agents section.

 For the Windows platform, run the executable file and follow the installation instructions.
 You have options to install the TeamCity web server and one build agent that can be run as a Windows service.

 If you opted to install the services, use the standard Windows

-If you want to edit the TeamCity server's service parameters, memory settings or system properties after the installation, refer to the Configuring TeamCity Server Startup Properties section.
+If you want to edit the TeamCity server's service parameters, memory settings or system properties after the installation, refer to the Configuring TeamCity Server Startup Properties page.

 Installing TeamCity bundled with Tomcat servlet container (Linux, macOS, Windows)

 tar xfz TeamCity<version number>.tar.gz command under Linux, or the WinZip, WinRar or similar utility under Windows).
 Use GNU tar to unpack (for example, Solaris 10 tar is reported to truncate too long file names and may cause a

 ClassNotFoundException when using the server after such unpacking.
 Consider getting GNU tar at Solaris packages or using the